learn-co-curriculum/tweet-shortener/TUTORIAL.md

 ### `#bulk_tweet_shortener`

 The `bulk_tweet_shortener` method will take in an array of tweets and shorten those tweets one by one.
-We already have a method that does the individual shortening of tweets, let us just use that method and pass in every tweet.
+We already have a method that does the individual shortening of tweets, we could just copy and paste that method into out iteration but we would repeat the same code.
+The solution here would be just to call that method and pass in the tweet thats need shortening.
 The test also expects that we `puts` the tweets.

 ```ruby
 def bulk_tweet_shortener(tweets)